kneo/indi-bresserexos2/README.md

 ### Stellarium
 You can also use Stellarium, but you need to set up an Indi instead of the Ascom device (assuming you previously used this).
+The Telescope Control plug in is quite simple.
+It only supports go to commands, no parking or stopping.

+### Test Utiltiy
+The repository also contains a little test utility accessing the serial device directly.
+It can be used to try out the driver functionallty without a lot of configuration, or without messing up existing configurations.
+Building the driver should also build the tool, to use it just call:

+> ``./BresserExosIIGoToDriverForIndiTest /dev/ttyUSB0``

+It requires exclusive access to the interface, so make sure nothing else is using it.
+You will be introduced to a simple menu system allowing to send the commands implemented in the serial protocol.

 ### Testing your Connection
 Once you have a set up profile in e.g. KStars issue a "park" command to see if everything, is working.